NIH Clinical Trials

 ClinicalTrials.gov currently contains 131,478 trials sponsored by the National Institutes of Health, other federal agencies, and private industry.
 Studies listed in the database are conducted in all 50 States and in 179 countries and it receives over 50 million page views per month 65,000 visitors daily.

 To review studies focused on vasculitis, enter the word “vasculitis” or the specific vasculitic disease in the Search box in the upper right hand corner.

 Below is is a list of NIH Clinical Trials related to “vasculitis” last updated (includes received) in the last 30 days:

 - Innovative Anti-pneumococcal Vaccine Strategies in Patients With ANCA-associated Vasculitis Receiving Rituximab Therapy

 - Study of Anti-Malarials in Incomplete Lupus Erythematosus

 - Efficacy and Safety of H.P.
 ACTHAR GEL in Adults With Retinal Vasculitis

 - A Phase 3 Clinical Trial of CCX168 (Avacopan) in Patients With ANCA-Associated Vasculitis

-- Study of Efficacy and Safety of Canakinumab in Pediatric Patients With Kawasaki Disease
+- Efficacy and Safety of Ustekinumab, a Human Monoclonal Anti-IL-12/IL-23 Antibody, in Patients With Behçet Disease